ohohlfeld/itc36/woneca.md

 The goal of this workshop is to bring together researchers with an interest in the theory of network calculus as well as those who want to apply existing results in new applications.
 The workshop will serve to promote the network calculus theory to researchers with an interest in applied queueing models for data communication.

+The workshop is open for ITC attendees and registered workshop participants that are interested in network calculus.
+Registration information will be provided at a later stage.

 ## Topics of Interest

 The topics of this workshop are related to fundamental aspects as well as applications of network calculus.
 The following list of topics is non-exclusive: